 1. Lower cost: generally, the production cost of plastic gear is cheaper than that of metal gear.
 Plastic gear usually does not need secondary finishing, so compared with metal gear, plastic gear can usually save cost.

-2. Low noise: the excellent shock absorption performance of plastic makes the noise low during operation.
+2. Low noise: Strong shock absorption performance of plastic makes the noise low during operation.

 3. High design freedom: Plastic can realize more efficient gear geometry than metal.